prestodb/presto/presto-docs/src/main/sphinx/spi/example.rst

 ================

 The example HTTP SPI implementation provides a sample implementation of the SPI interfaces which can be used to introduce the SPI.
+The example HTTP connector has a simple goal, it is a connector that is configured to reference data over HTTP in a comma-separated format.
+For example, if you have a large amount of data in a CSV format, you can point the example HTTP connector at this data and right a query against this data as if it were table in a data source.

 GitHub Code
 -----------